Last update: September 12, 2023

 - Have been continuously employed at the UW since November 6, 1986; or,

 - Currently hold an active U.S. Government security clearance of confidential, secret or top secret; or,

 - Have had a background investigation completed and credentials issued pursuant to Homeland Security Presidential Directive (HSPD)-12.

 E-Verify deadlines and exclusions

-For current employees assigned to work on a contract covered by E-Verify requirements, departments are required to initiate the E-Verify check within 90 calendar days after contract award or within 30 days after assignment to the contract, whichever is later.
+For current employees assigned to work on a contract covered by E-Verify requirements, departments are required to initiate E-Verify within 90 calendar days after contract award or within 30 days after assignment to the contract, whichever is later.

-For current employees working in contracts issued before September 8, 2009 the E-Verify requirements do not apply unless the terms of the contracts are changed by the federal agency to incorporate the E-Verify clause.
+For current employees working on contracts issued before September 8, 2009 the E-Verify requirements do not apply unless the terms of the contracts are changed by the federal agency to incorporate the E-Verify clause.

 If you are unsure about whether a change in your contract, issued before September 8, 2009, has occurred please refer to your administrator, budget contact, the principal investigator or the Office of Sponsored Programs.